-RED = 1 then ftj=0, rfm=1, i.e. jib at minimum size

-RED < 1 then ftj=0 and rfm<1.
+- RED = 1 then ftj=0, rfm=1, i.e. jib at minimum size - RED < 1 then ftj=0 and rfm<1.

-4The baseline minimum flat has been reduced to 0.42 from 0.62 in 2023
+&lt;sup>3The baseline minimum flat has been changed to 0.53 in 2024

 The usual reef parameter, comparing in the output of the VPP, when the headsail is a jib or genoa it has to be read as a re-parametrization of the RED parameter, by means the simple relation reef = RED/2.
-The progressive depowering scheme is shown graphically in Figure 5.3.
+The progressive de-powering scheme is shown graphically in Figure 5.3.
 At each stage in the process the current sail area, fractionality and overlap are calculated and the values used to calculate the Effective rig height and vertical centre of pressure position.